parulsurana/parulsurana/README.md

 <p>I am a junior-year student pursuing Integrated BTech and Mtech from IIIT Gwalior in Information Technology. <br>I aspire to be exposed to a broad set of skills that help me learn to manage things.<br>
 Till now I have worked in C++, Javascript, ReactJs, NodeJs, MongoDB, ExpressJs, Firebase and SQL. <br>
-I am eager to learn and work upon various new technologies.
+I am eager to learn and work upon various new technologies.<br>
 Interested in Problem-solving and used that interest in developing cool and awesome websites, also a designer who possesses a working knowledge of Adobe Photoshop.
 . <br> Right now I am practicing my Developement as well as Coding Skills.</p>
 <!-- 💡 &nbsp;An IT student with eager to learn and work upon various new technologies.\